jakobhviid/Dashboard-Interface-Docker/README.md

 * Server mangement (not implemented yet).

 # How to use
 This docker-compose file shows the deployment of the dashboard-interface container.
+The website will run on port 80.

 ```
 version: "3"